Amazon posts largest profit in its history on sales, tax boost

 HEAVY SPENDING

-Amazon's stock has outperformed the S&P 500, rising almost 50 percent since the start of the fourth quarter, compared with the S&P's 12 percent rise.
+Amazon's stock has outperformed the S&P 500, rising almost 50 percent since the start of the fourth quarter to Thursday's close, compared with the S&P's 12 percent rise.

-Its shares trade at a premium to many peers.
-The stock's price-to-earnings ratio is nearly 12 times that of cloud computing rivals Microsoft Corp, for instance.
+Its shares trade at a premium to those of many peers.
+The stock's price-to-earnings ratio is nearly 12 times that of cloud computing rival Microsoft Corp, for instance.

 Amazon Web Services (AWS), which is dueling with Microsoft to handle data and computing for large enterprises, saw its profit margin expand from the third quarter.